 It's that simple.
 So, why not do it yourself?
 If you have a unique situation, need a special needs trust, or are overwhelmed by a complex or large estate, hiring a living trust lawyer can definitely help you sort out any questions or handle creating a complicated living trust.
 Before you jump to hiring a lawyer, however, do some research and educate yourself about trust basics.
 It can save you a lot of money, especially if you decide to move forward and create the trust yourself.

 Although educating yourself about living trusts and other forms of financial planning is wise, you can hardly be expected to become an expert in the matter overnight.
 A lawyer can use their knowledge of the law and experience in estate planning to help you establish financial structures that meet your individual needs.
-Contact a local attorney for a free initial case review to discuss your concerns and learn how they can help address your living will concerns.
+Contact a local estate planning attorney to discuss your concerns and learn how they can help address your living trust concerns.